Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-The Division of Pediatric Rheumatology at Children’s Hospital of Pittsburgh has an active basic research program that explores fundamental issues of rheumatic disease critically important to the development of safer and more effective therapies for children with juvenile idiopathic arthritis (JIA) and other rheumatic conditions.
+The Division of Pediatric Rheumatology at UPMC Children’s Hospital of Pittsburgh has an active basic research program that explores fundamental issues of rheumatic disease critically important to the development of safer and more effective therapies for children with juvenile idiopathic arthritis (JIA) and other rheumatic conditions.

 Basic research includes National Institutes of Health-funded laboratories of Abbe de Vallejo, PhD and Kathryn Torok, MD.
 Dr. de Vallejo‘s research program is in the area of Immunobiology of inflammatory syndromes and aging.
 Dr. Torok’s research is on the biology of pediatric scleroderma.